Dark Store Grooming SOP: Standards, Checklist & Best Practices

 • Contract Employees

-Employee Grooming Standards
+Employee Grooming Standards in Dark Store

 Employees are expected to maintain professional appearance standards during working hours.